 Generally accepted agricultural and management practices for honey bees

-The 2022 Generally Accepted Agricultural and Management Practices (GAAMPs) for the Care of Farm Animals include new recommendations for managing honey bees.
+The Generally Accepted Agricultural and Management Practices (GAAMPs) for the Care of Farm Animals include recommendations for managing honey bees.

-A beekeeper does not have to wait until a complaint to determine if they are following all the recommendations outlined in the GAAMPS.
-Beekeepers can request MDARD to proactively identify if they are following the practices outlined in the GAAMPs.
-While adherence to the GAAMPs does not act as a complete barrier to complaints or lawsuits, it does provide an affirmative defense from nuisance litigation.
-Because the GAAMPs are written under state law, which takes precedence over local ordinance, a beekeeper’s placement of beehives may be allowable where local organizations say otherwise.
-In addition to conformance to the GAAMPs, beekeepers also need to comply with all state and federal environmental and agricultural laws.
+Beekeepers who follow the recommendations outlined in the GAAMPs who receive a nuisance complaint can request a letter from Michigan Right to Farm describing their adherence to the GAAMPs.
+While adherence to the GAAMPs does not act as a complete barrier to complaints or lawsuits, it does provide an umbrella of protection from nuisance litigation.
+In addition to conformance to the GAAMPs, farmers also need to comply with all state and federal environmental and agricultural laws.

-Each of the GAAMPs is reviewed every year, a process that includes committees of scientific advisors, many from Michigan State University, and other individuals that represent the agricultural industry.
-Each year the committee meets to review the previous year’s GAAMPs.
-They revise their sections based on new articles or resources in the scientific literature, input from the industry, and the previous year’s nuisance complaints.
+The GAAMPs have to be reviewed every year, a process that includes a committee of scientific advisors, many from Michigan State University, and the individuals from MDARD Right to Farm.
+Each year, the committee meets to review the previous year’s GAAMPS.
+They revise their sections based on new articles or resources in the scientific literature, input from the industry, and previous year nuisance complaints.
 The committee submits changes in the summer, and the revision is then available for public comment.
 After all the comments are received, the committee works to incorporate public input.
-In the fall, the GAAMPs advisory committee chairperson presents the proposed GAAMPs to the Michigan Commission of Agricultural and Rural Development (MCARD), which will either approve or deny changes for the upcoming year.
+In the fall, the GAAMPs advisory committee chairperson presents the proposed GAAMPs to MDARD, which accepts them for the next year.